-Besides making a side income, I think testing and reviewing websites and designs is a nice job.
+Besides making a side income, I think testing and reviewing websites and designs is an excellent job.
 It somehow gives one a bit of satisfaction knowing that you helped to improve a product.

-Although it takes some skill to speak your mind (for some of us), testing is quite easy as you only have to be yourself as you follow the testing instructions.
+Although it takes some skill to speak your mind (for some of us), testing is relatively easy as you only have to be yourself as you follow the testing instructions.

 Don’t like the design?
 Say it.
 Love the animation as you put something in your shopping cart?
 Let them know!

 So, what is your experience?
 Do you like to test and review websites?
 And does it work out for you financially?